Home

 2022-05-08 21:46:17

-"I used to be just in search of anything that regarded interesting," Young said, and when she saw it, she knew she needed to have it.
+"I used to be just on the lookout for anything that appeared fascinating," Younger mentioned, and when she noticed it, she knew she had to have it.

-"It was a cut price at $35, there was no motive not to purchase it," Younger stated.
-She instructed CNN Friday she has been reselling her antique finds since 2011.
+"It was a cut price at $35, there was no purpose to not purchase it," Younger said.
+She instructed CNN Friday she has been reselling her vintage finds since 2011.

 After the transaction, she knew she needed to do some digging to see if the piece had any historical past to it.